How much does a Social Services Specialist make?

 State of Nevada

 The State of Nevada offers competitive salaries for Social Services Specialists.
-They work in various locations across the state, providing vital services to the community.
-The state supports a diverse range of programs aimed at enhancing the well-being of its residents.
+They work in different cities across Nevada, providing vital services to the state's residents.
+The state values public service and offers a supportive work environment.

 -